Infineon/micropython/docs/psoc6/quickref.rst

 Hardware I2C bus
 ----------------
-The driver is accessed via :ref:`machine.I2C <machine.I2C>`
+The driver is accessed via :ref:`machine.I2C <machine.I2C>`.

 The constructor
 ^^^^^^^^^^^^^^^
 An instance of the :mod:`machine.I2C` class can be created by invoking the constructor with all the necessary parameters to fully configure the ``I2C``.
-By invoking the constructor, I2C peripheral is initialized and configured to work in master mode.
+By invoking the constructor, I2C peripheral is initialised and configured to work in master mode.
 The maximum supported frequency is 1 MHz.

 ::

     from machine import I2C
     i2c = I2C(scl='P6_0', sda='P6_1', freq=400000)

 The ``scl`` and ``sda`` pins are the only mandatory arguments.
-The frequency is optional, and if not passed will be set to 400KHz by default.
+Refer board-specific datasheets `here <https://ifx-micropython.readthedocs.io/en/document-review/psoc6/general.html>`_ for details regarding all the I2C-capable pins.
+The frequency argument is optional, and if not passed will be set to 400KHz by default.

 .. note::
     The ``timeout`` option is currently not implemented in this port.